d4rk-kn1gh7/CTFwriteups/golfso.md

 filesize  equ  $ - $$
 ```

-Then, in order to convert this into a shared object file, we referenced the smallest working so file we had on ida, and copied the required program headers and dynamic section.
-We didn't include the section headers as they werent required for the program to run.
+Then, in order to convert this into a shared object file, we referenced the smallest working `.so` file we had on ida, and copied the required program headers and dynamic section.
+We didn't include the section headers as they weren't required for the program to run.
 This gave us the following minimalistic 485 byte shared object file:

 ```
 ; nasm -f bin -o libcopy.so libcopy.asm